JOSHUAJEBARAJ/Securing-CI-CD/book/src/Sast-scan.md

 # SAST SCAN

-In this SAST scan we are going to scan through the application source code for security flaws
+In this SAST phase we are going to scan through the application source code for security flaws

 Since the application is based on **Python** I am going to use the tool called [bandit](https://pypi.org/project/bandit/)